What Types of Strategies Can I Use for Lead Generation? (Part 1: Paid Lead Gen)

 PPC/SEM

-PPC stands for pay per click, and it’s a type of digital advertising on search engines.
-This brings us onto SEM, which basically means search engine marketing.
+PPC stands for pay-per-click, and it’s a type of digital advertising on search engines.
+This brings us to SEM, which basically means search engine marketing.

 The idea with PPC is that you pay to get adverts displayed on Google SERPs (Search Engine Results Pages).
 You bid on different keyword searches that you want your ads to be present on – these will be some of your target keywords that you’re focusing on for search engine optimization anyway.
 The highest bidders get their ads placed in the sponsored listings, which tend to appear at the top of the SERPs, which means they’re seen before the rest of the organic listings.
 The amount you bid is what you’ll pay Google when people click on your ads.